CAST-Extend/com.castsoftware.uc.DeliveryAlertsReport/README.md

 ## 3.2 Installation Instructions

-The extension is ready after downloading it in the download folder, without need of any installation.
+The extension is ready after installing it with CAST Extension Downloader.
+You will find the tool's executables in the extensions folder (Normally set at: C:\ProgramData\CAST\CAST\Extensions\com.castsoftware.uc.DeliveryAlertsReport, see CAST AIP Documentation).